Bloomberg Global Business Forum

-Through a series of insightful discussions and focused working groups, the Bloomberg Global Business Forum is the only event that brings CEOs and heads of state together in conversation about the most pressing issues.
-It is an opportunity for presidents and prime ministers to discuss their vision with the business community, and for the two groups to find new ways to work together towards common goals.
+Through a series of insightful discussions and focused working groups, the Bloomberg Global Business Forum is an opportunity for presidents, prime ministers and CEOs to share their visions for sustainable economic development, and for the two groups to find new ways to work together toward common goals.

 How we respond to today’s challenges will determine the next stage of the global economy.
 This one-of-a-kind platform for leadership and collaboration moves beyond the analysis and provides participants with a chance to shape it.

 2018 Bloomberg Global Business Forum

 September 26, 2018

 Plaza Hotel, New York City

 Participation at the Bloomberg Global Business Forum is by invitation only.

 When international relations are frayed by politics, businesses can help to mend and strengthen them through trade and investment, and through public-private partnerships that tackle issues even the most powerful governments cannot solve by themselves.